Merry Pranksters: 2011 documentary

 Alex Gibney and Alison Ellwood directed a documentary film Magic Trip (2011) about the Merry Pranksters, which was released on August 5, 2011.

 50th Anniversary Trip

-In April 2014, Zane, along with friend Derek Stevens, announced a Kickstarter to fund a 50th anniversary Furthur Bus Trip, offering donors a chance to ride Furthur.
+In April 2014, Ken's son Zane Kesey, along with friend Derek Stevens, announced a Kickstarter to fund a 50th anniversary bus trip offering donors a chance to ride Furthur.
 The fundraiser was successful, and the trip took place between June and September 2014.
-Over 100 participants were invited to ride on legs of the trip as a new batch of Merry Pranksters.
-The 2014 journey was over 15,000 miles, 53 different events, took place in 29 different states and was 75 days of Merry Prankster mayhem and fun on the road.
+Over 100 participants were invited to ride on legs of the trip after making donations.
+The 2014 journey covered over 15,000 miles, held 53 different events in 29 different states, and spent 75 days on the road.
 A group of filmmakers documented the journey, releasing a film titled Going Furthur.